-When I stepped on the tour bus, it was quite full already.
+When I stepped on the tour bus, it was full already.
 There was an empty seat right behind the driver.
-I asked the lady who was to the left of the open seat if I could take it, and she said, “Yes, please!”
+I asked the woman who was to the left of the open seat if I could take it, and she said, “Yes, please!”
 We started talking on the way to the Muir Woods National Monument.
 When we stopped to have a quick peek of the Golden Gate Bridge, we were already feeling quite comfortable with each other.
 My new friend was working very hard to help me with the photos below.

 She is a first-generation immigrant, like me, and she was on a business trip as well.
 We were both so impressed with the stories about the Muir Woods National Monument that our bus driver told us.
 When we arrived, we decided to continue hanging out together and taking the hike together too.